valivetiravichandra/MNIST-keras/README.md

 It is a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.
 You can find the data here :http://yann.lecun.com/exdb/mnist/ or Import with Keras
+There is only one problem with this model it cannot classify digits when the digit is not centered in the image but this can be solved with convolution neural network.